Naveen-Dodda/insight-auto-mani/README.md

 ## Build and Train a Coustom Model
-- All the instructions to build and train the model on a new data set is given Train.txt
+- All the instructions to build and train the model on a new data set is given  in Build and Train folder.

 ## Serve Model Flaks API